 This first year, second semester course continues the PT Procedures course series aimed at providing the Physical Therapist Assistant student with basic skills in procedures commonly used in Physical Therapy.
-This course integrates both lecture and laboratory learning in the areas of data collection (goniometry, manual muscle testing, length, girth, volume manual therapy, gait training and treatment following reconstructive surgery of the extremities.
+This course integrates both lecture and laboratory learning in the areas of data collection (goniometry, manual muscle testing, length, girth, volume, and body composition), therapeutic massage, gait training and treatment following reconstructive surgery of the extremities.
 The course will also cover theory and basic techniques for peripheral joint mobilization, and an introduction to patient education and community service.
-There will continue an emphasis on professionalism in behavior, appearance and rapport.
+There will continue an emphasis on professionalism in behavior, appearance, and rapport.

-Credits: 3 Lab Hours: 3 Lecture Hours: 2 Prerequisites: PTAC 112R AHLT 123R PTAC 190R: PTA Clinical Education Practicum I
+Credits: 3 Lab Hours: 3 Lecture Hours: 2 Prerequisites: PTAC 112R Co-Requisites: AHLT 123R

-Students progress to this first clinical

-experience during the summer after

-completion of all first year courses and

-successful completion of a comprehensive

-practical exam.
-Clinical education is an

-organized sequence of learning activities

-integrated within the curriculum.
+PTAC 190R: PTA Clinical Practicum I

+Students shall progress to this first clinical experience during the summer after completion of all first-year courses and successful completion of a comprehensive practical exam.
+Clinical education is an organized sequence of learning activities integrated within the curriculum.